Dating of the MiDDle to Upper paleolithic

 level cannot be firmly established at present.

-Where the issue of the late persistence of
+the issue of the late persistence of

 the Middle Paleolithic is concerned, our re-